Too Much Sugar: The Nutrients You Miss When Foods Are Displaced

 The Problem With Sugar

 Eating a lot of high-sugar foods can make your diet less nutritious.
 When you consume sugary items like sodas, candies, and desserts, these foods often provide lots of calories but few essential nutrients like vitamins and minerals.
-This means you might end up eating enough calories but still not getting the nutrients your body needs to stay healthy.
+This means you might end up eating enough calories but won’t be getting the nutrients your body needs to stay healthy.
 Over time, if you keep eating these kinds of foods instead of more nutritious options like fruits, vegetables, and whole grains, your body may lack the necessary nutrients to function properly, leading to poorer overall health.

 How Much Sugar Is Too Much?